-MTRDS conducted 10 trainings on dry land agriculture.
+MTRDS conducted training in 10 locations on dry land agriculture.
 428 farmers participated.
 The key topics covered during the training were as follows, the concept of dry land agriculture, scientific management of soil and crops, selection of seeds, and intercrop cultivation methods.

 Impact / changes: They are improving the dry land cultivation methods.
 They changed their mind set towards dry land agriculture.
 The small and marginalized farmers are choosing rain fed and dry land crops.

-In order to supply the quality seed to the small and marginalized famers MTRDS promoted Jeevana Jyothi Rythu Products and Marketing Mutually Aided Co-operative Society Ltd. By which the seed production and marketing is done.
+In order to supply the quality seed to the small and marginalized farmers MTRDS promoted Jeevana Jyothi Rythu Products and Marketing Mutually Aided Co-operative Society Ltd. by which the seed production and marketing is done.
 The JJRPM MACS Ltd brings the breeder seed of paddy (Rice) from The Agricultural university of Hyderabad.
 We conducted a training on dry land agriculture.
 We invited an expert from Krishi Vigyan Kendram, Gaddepalli as a resource person for that training.
 These seeds were distributed to the farmers free of cost.
 This process is continuing every year.
-The JJRPM has got all legal rights to produce the seed and marketing on its own brand name is called “Jeevana Jyothi Seeds”
+The JJRPM has got all legal rights to produce the seed and market it using it’s own brand name is “Jeevana Jyothi Seeds”

-MTRDS conducted six trainings on seed production.
+MTRDS conducted training in six locations on seed production.
 335 farmers participated.
-The key topics covered during the trainings are as follows seed production process, stages of seeds, Varieties of seeds, spacing methods and cultivation techniques, IPM, Rules and regulations of seed act.
+The key topics covered during the training were as follows seed production process, stages of seeds, Varieties of seeds, spacing methods and cultivation techniques, IPM, Rules and regulations of seed act.
 We invited agriculture scientists from Agricultural University as resource persons.

 Impact / changes: The crop yielding was increased in Khariff season.
 The famers were also changed their attitudes and improved cultivation methods.